-Learning to react to life stressors in a healthy way can allow us to have a positive response to the stressor whereas if these stressful events are handled either by the use of drugs, not paying attention to eating whole foods rather than processed or junk foods, alcohol or by reacting to an event rather than stepping back and acting upon it when we are feeling less anxious.
+In many cases this is due to how the stressful situations experienced have been dealt with.
+Learning to react to life stressors in a healthy way can allow you to have a positive response to the stressor, whereas if these stressful events are handled either by the use of drugs, not paying attention to eating whole foods, instead eating a high consumption of processed, packaged or junk foods, 0r overconsumption of alcohol being reactive to an event, rather than stepping back and acting upon it when you are feeling less anxious.

 Stressful events are a fact of life.
 And you may not be able to change your current situation.
 But you can take steps to manage the impact these events have on you.

-Self-Help Techniques to Support a Healthy Mind & Brain
+Self-Help Techniques to Develop a Healthy Mind & Body

-- Getting Adequate Sleep – 6 – 8 hours per night.
+- Getting Enough Sleep – 6 – 8 hours per night.
 There is more to a good nights sleep than you can imagine.

 - Develop a sense of humour, seeing the funny side – There is always a funny side, most of the time unless it is a terrible tragedy.